0x0c/value_bag/README.md

 ----
 ```

-Here is an example to prevent chattering of a switch.
+Here is an example for Arduino to prevent chattering of a switch.

 ```
 auto d = m2d::default_value_bag<int>(LOW, LOW);